gustavkarlsson/g-wiz/README.md

 ## Getting started
 Getting started with g-wiz is really simple.
-It can be done in 4 short steps.
+It can be done in 3 short steps.

-1. Implement a `Wizard` (extending `AbstractJFrameWizard` is the easiest way)
-2. Implement a couple of pages by extending `AbstractWizardPage`.
+1. Implement a couple of pages (here called `MyWizardPage`) by extending `AbstractWizardPage`.
-3. Initialize the wizard:<p />
+2. Initialize the wizard and controller (here we use a standard implementation called `JFrameWizard`):

-		MyWizard wizard = MyWizard()
+		JFrameWizard wizard = JFrameWizard("My new wizard")
 		WizardController controller = new WizardController(wizard);
-4. Start the wizard:
+3. Start the wizard using the controller:

 		AbstractWizardPage startPage = new MyStartPage();
 		controller.startWizard(startPage);